Salta al contenuto principale

 • From 01/05/2017 to 30/04/2021 Project “Gender Equality in Engineering through Communication and Commitment” (GEECCO), funded by the Horizon 2020 research and innovation program ( http://www.geecco.unirc.it/ ).

-- training (aimed at both students and professionals)
+- training (for both students and professionals)

 - research